Gerry O'Connor (fiddler): Career

-Gerry is also a qualified violin maker and works as restorer and supplier of fine instruments when at home.

-He was Céilí Band Music Consultant on the film "Boys and Girls of County Clare" (Lionsgate) 2003 worked as Fiddle Coach with Colm Meaney, Andrea Corr, Bernard Hill and Partick Bergin.
+O'Connor is also a qualified violin maker and works as restorer and supplier of fine instruments when at home.
+He was Céilí band music consultant on the film Boys and Girls of County Clare and worked as a fiddle coach with Colm Meaney, Andrea Corr, Bernard Hill and Partick Bergin.

-Recently Gerry has been working with Fintan Vallely on the development of Compánach, an audio visual intimate acoustic recital of music and song which interprets the nature, scope and quality of Irish Traditional music as described in the encyclopedia Companion to Irish Traditional Music.
-A double Cd of the show has been recorded to accompany this popular touring show.
+O'Connor also worked with Fintan Vallely on the development of Compánach, an audio visual intimate acoustic recital of music and song which interprets the nature, scope and quality of Irish Traditional music as described in the encyclopedia Companion to Irish Traditional Music.
+A double CD of the show was recorded to accompany the touring show.

 Personal life

-Gerry is married to fiddle player and chartered engineer Síle Boylan.
+O'Connor is married to fiddle player and chartered engineer, Síle Boylan.
 They have two young children.

-Gerry was previously married to the singer Eithne Ní Uallacháin from 1978 until she died in 1999.
+Previously, O'Connor was married to the singer Eithne Ní Uallacháin from 1978 until she died in 1999.
 Their eldest son, Dónal is a fiddle player, producer and recording studio owner, and performs with At First Light and Ulaidh.
 Their daughter Siubhán is a lawyer with an international accounting firm and is a fiddle player and singer.
 Their second son Feilimí is a factual television director.
 He also plays guitar and sings.
-Gerry and Eithne's third son Finnian is a uilleann piper and plays with The Mary Wallopers.
+O'Connor and Eithne's third son Finnian is a uilleann piper and plays with The Mary Wallopers.